The Two RV Gypsies: Full-Time RVers

 Matanuska Glacier

 The photos on this page were taken on June 10, 2009, but The two RV Gypsies hiked on this glacier again on July 23, 2009 - only to find it looked entirely different - and they were unable to reach to the lake.
 Only tours with crampons could get there.
-If you go there, you will find a link at the bottom of the July 23, 2009 page back here.
+If you go there, you will find a link at the bottom of the July 23, 2009 page back here plus one that will let you continue on to the 2016 section mentioned below.

 (Crampons are outdoor footwear that include pointed metal parts and are worn on boots to provide traction on snow and ice.)
 So on July 18, 2016, the two RV Gypsies took a guided crampon tour on this glacier and it was totally different.
 This time, Karen Duquette's sister Ilse Blahak was with them.
 This 2016 section contains two pages.
-There will be a link at the bottom of the second page back here.
+There will be a link at the bottom of the second page back to any of these pages.

 go to the next adventure of the two RV Gypsies in Alaska Palmer, Alaska in 2009